 NOTE: The tow vehicle battery will supply power for your unit's brakes if a separation occurs.
 However, if the pigtail also disconnects, the unit's brakes WILL NOT work unless an RV battery has been installed.
+DO NOT use the breakaway switch as a parking brake.

-HITCH BALL HEIGHT
+HITCH BALL HEIGHT .